Key Takeaways

 Polkadot is a next-generation blockchain protocol that enables independent blockchains to communicate and work together seamlessly.
 Launched on May 26, 2020, Polkadot was created to solve one of blockchain’s biggest challenges: interoperability.
 The platform allows different blockchains to exchange data and assets without requiring a trusted third party, creating a truly interconnected web of blockchains.

 Developed by Parity Technologies and supported by the Web3 Foundation, Polkadot has evolved significantly since its launch.
-With the rollout of Polkadot 2.0 in 2024-2025 and the upcoming JAM protocol, the network is transforming from a multi-chain ecosystem into what founder Gavin Wood describes as a “decentralized supercomputer.”
+With the rollout of Polkadot 2.0 in 2024 and 2025 and the upcoming JAM protocol, the network is transforming from a multi-chain ecosystem into what founder Gavin Wood describes as a “decentralized supercomputer.”

 What are Polkadot’s best features?